 - Less Exercise.
 People who consume a lot of alcohol tend to exercise sporadically, if at all.

 - Poor Diet.
 Those who engage in heavy drinking get a lot of calories from alcohol.
 They tend to skip meals or eat unhealthy foods when they are drunk or hungover.

 - Liver and Kidney Function.
 The kidneys and liver need to work harder to keep the body functioning.

 - High Blood Pressure.
 Because the organs are working overtime, high blood pressure and breathing difficulties can result.

 Each year, millions of people die from alcohol-related deaths.
-Do not underestimate the dangers of alcohol just because it is legal, available and socially acceptable.
-One does not have to be fully addicted to this substance to suffer the health, social and legal consequences.
+Do not underestimate the dangers of alcohol just because it is legal, available, and socially acceptable.
+One does not have to be fully addicted to this substance to suffering the health, social and legal consequences.